mozilla-mobile/firefox-tv/README.md

 When using an emulator, you can press `cmd+m` to simulate a menu button press.

+### Building with API keys
+Certain services require an API key, so you'll need to build with the key to use them in the apk.

+1. To build with the API key (for services such as Sentry), add a `<project-dir>/.<service>_debug` file with your key, for example, `<project-dir>/.sentry_dsn_debug`

+    1. To enable Sentry on Debug builds, additionally replace the `DataUploadPreference.isEnabled` value with true (upload is disabled by default in dev builds).

+2. Verify the key add was successful.
+The gradle output is the only way to verify this (although it won't indicate if the key is valid).
+You will see a message in the gradle output indicating the key was added:

+`Sentry DSN (amazonWebviewDebug): Added from /Users/mcomella/dev/moz/firefox-tv/.sentry_dsn_debug`

+As opposed to:

+`Sentry DSN (amazonWebviewDebug): X_X`

+API services currently supported are:
+* sentry_dsn
+* pocket_key

 ## License

     This Source Code Form is subject to the terms of the Mozilla Public